Y

 Movement gadgets

-Gadgets extend the locomotion system — each one a verb players combine with air-strafing, surfing, and bunny-hops.
+Gadgets extend the locomotion system.
+Each one is a verb players combine with air-strafing, surfing, and bunny-hops.
 The grapple rewards long sightlines; the dash punishes hesitation.

 Shotgun Minigun